The Process

 Assessment.

-The assessment takes approximately twelve minutes.
+The assessment is independent, secure, and takes approximately twenty minutes.
 The instrument does the rest.

 STAGE 3